-- Fully automates secure connectivity between cloud vendors, cloud regions and between branch locations.
+- Fully automates secure connectivity between cloud vendors, cloud regions, and branch locations.

-- Management console also allows admin to view network health, deploy appliances, and enact policy changes.
+- Management console lets admins view network health, deploy appliances, and enact policy changes.

 - Riverbed offers a free trial for SteelConnect so you can evaluate if its the right tool before making a financial commitment.

-- SteelConnect uses a line of physical and virtual secure WAN gateways to provide unified connectivity, and enforces global policies, automated VPN management and next-gen firewall capabilities.
+- SteelConnect uses a line of physical and virtual secure WAN gateways to provide unified connectivity.
+It forces global policies, automated VPN management, and next-gen firewall capabilities.

-- Enforce application policies (such as path quality, path selection, quality of service and security).
+- Enforce application policies (such as path quality, path selection, QOS, and security).